Grand Master fader and assignable masters

 View Mode All – 2 panes with group buttons on the left and all the playbacks in each group shown on the right

 View Mode Single – 2 panes with group buttons on the left, but only the playbacks in the currently selected group are shown on the right.
 Handy if you have groups with a lot of playbacks in each one.

 View Mode Playbacks Only – Single pane with just the playbacks for each group shown.

 You can assign a fader to control the master intensity of each fixture group.
 To do this you simply save (or move) the group button to a handle with a fader.

-Press Playback Options and then the blue select button above the fader to set the fader mode to the following:
+Press Options (or Options softkey) and then the Select button above the fader to set the fader mode to the following: